ai4he/ai4he.github.io/empowerment.md

 empowerment_concept:
   -
-    title: "The Empowerment Concept"
+    title: "Empowerment"
     content: "
-      The Empowerment Concept focuses on how artificial intelligence can assist individuals in becoming more powerful.
+      We refer as empowerment to the degree of autonomy and self-determination in people and in communities.
-      This term is frequently used to explain how AI can assist individuals in becoming more self-sufficient and productive.
+      We study how AI can assist individuals in becoming more self-sufficient and help them to advance in their goals.
-      The objective of the Empowerment Concept is to make it simpler for people to become power players in their life and to enhance their potential to influence the world around them.
+      The objective is to help people to become more confident in controlling their life and to enhance their potential to influence the world around them.
        <br>
-      In 2012, Google introduced the Empowerment Concept for the first time.
-The purpose of the concept is to make it simpler for people to have greater control over their life and to enhance their ability to get their way in the world.
-      The notion can be utilized to assist individuals become more influential in their personal lives, to boost their ability to complete tasks, and to raise their influence in the community."
+      On the algorithmic approach, our work expands on the knowledge of AI Empowerment that explores the potential an agent perceives that it has to influence its environment.
+      We explore how different machine learning approaches can help agents to identify and learn from human interactions and adapt according to the immediate bennefit for humans.
+      The evaluation of the AI outcomes is a key component of our technology to promote Trustworthy AI solutions."
     image: "images/assets/empowerment_1.png"